CGCookie/retopoflow/docs/v4/changelist.md

 - Strokes can now use world space units as the span length
 - Closed loops drawn with Strokes have a new slider to make them perfectly circular
 - Switched Strokes and PolyStrips brush size hotkey to Shift F to free up F for filling
+    - All brush based tools can now use the bracket keys to change the size as well
+    - Fixed incorrect brush preview size when adjusting radius in non-default UI scales

 - Added Nudge, Nudge Loops, and Pinch / Magnify modes to Tweak tool
     - Nudge is now the default instead of Grab